DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 A package containing the component is available as [KastriAdMob.dproj](https://github.com/DelphiWorlds/Kastri/blob/master/Packages/KastriAdMob.dproj) in the Packages folder of Kastri.

 ### User Messaging Platform (UMP) support

-As described in the update info, UMP support for Android is for **Delphi 12 only**.
-It should work on iOS for Delphi 12 and Delphi 11.x.

 As [required by Google](https://support.google.com/admob/answer/10114014), if using AdMob, your app must show a consent message before ads can be shown.
 Kastri supports this via the `DW.AdMob` unit.
 Call RequestConsent when your app is ready to request constent.